A worker works at a furnace

 Focus: Energy commodities

 The German Federal Government takes into account the current national energy policy in relation to energy commodities.
-With regard to crude oil, the Federal Government generally assumes that there is an efficient world market and that crude oil regularly does not comply with the required criteria to be eligible for cover in principle.
+With regard to crude oil, the Federal Government generally assumes that there is an efficient world market and that crude oil regularly does not meet the required criteria to be eligible for cover in principle.
 Other fossil energy sources with minor importance to the energy supply for Germany (such as LNG) have as of yet not been deemed as eligible for cover in principle.

 Icon: Kontakt